luketurner/exercise-tracker/README.md

-# exercise-tracker
+# Simple exercise tracker (Set)

-Exercise-tracker is a Web application that users can use to track their exercises over time.
+Set is a Web application that users can use to track their exercises over time.

 Features: